HL7/fhir-symptoms-ig/input/intro-notes/StructureDefinition-SymptomAbsentObservation-intro.md

 **Each Symptom Absent Observation  SHALL support:**

-1. bodySite - a code representing where the patient feels the symptom in the body
+1. bodySite - a code representing the body site where the symptom is NOT occurring, eg. no pain in my right knee

 **Each Symptom Absent Observation  SHALL NOT provide:**